What is Infection Prevention?

 Instruments that cannot be cleaned immediately should be treated with an instrument cleaner according to the device and the instrument cleaner manufacturer's written instructions for use (IFU) per 2018 AORN Guidelines for Perioperative Practice, and ANSI/AAMI ST79.

 Manual cleaning of reusable medical devices involves a three-sink process with cleaning chemistries including an enzymatic, neutral and alkaline detergent followed by a treated water rinse.
 Automated cleaning is the next step in the process for most surgical instrumentation, and may be performed in an ultrasonic cleaner, or washer disinfector depending on the device IFUs and hospital policies and procedures.
-Once cleaning is complete, it's important to verify and monitor its success through visual inspection as well as cleaning verification testing.
-Protein testing, for example, detects a broad spectrum of proteinaceous residues to verify that proper cleaning has taken place.
+Once cleaning is complete, it is important to verify and monitor its success through visual inspection as well as cleaning verification testing.
+Protein testing, for example, detects a broad spectrum of proteinaceous residues to verify that effective cleaning has taken place.

 The goal of processing medical devices is to effectively and thoroughly clean and disinfect the devices for patient use.
 However, it is important to note devices must be safe to handle for employees who prepare devices for the next step in processing.
 Disinfection is the reduction of microorganisms on a surface to a level safe for handling or patient use and is a critical step in the prevention of infections.
 Because of this, thermal and/or chemical disinfection typically is achieved prior to terminal sterilization.